wasabia/react_webpack_rails/README.md

 ```

 ### Development
-Run webpack in auto-reloading mode using script:
+Run webpack in watch mode using script:

     $ npm start

-Run webpack in hot-auto-reloading mode using script:
+Run webpack in hot-auto-reloading mode using script (to use it you have to add `react_hot_assets` partial as mentioned before):

     $ npm run start-hot-dev